Storm King Art Center: History

 In early 1958, after retiring from a successful career in his family's business, Star Expansion Company, Ralph E. Ogden purchased a 180-acre estate in Mountainville, New York.
 In 1960, he opened his land to the public as Storm King Art Center, displaying several small sculptures he bought in Europe.
 In 1967, he added 13 pieces that he bought from sculptor David Smith.

 The center's first sculptures were exhibited around its main building, and the collection expanded over time out into the landscape.
 The landscape and the main house were redesigned first by landscape architect William Rutherford and his wife Joyce Rutherford, and later by Ogden's previous business partner, Peter Stern, who had become the center's chairman and president, followed by David Collins, the center's director.
 Stern continued to run the center after Ogden's death in 1974, and added many of its most well-known pieces.

 In 1975, five monumental works by Mark di Suvero on display at the Whitney Museum of American Art were saved from being dismantled and packed away when Peter Stern asked the artist if the sculptures could be displayed at Storm King.
 The pieces are now prominently displayed in its South Fields.

 Throughout the latter part of the 20th century, the center added to its permanent collection and exhibited works in circulation from other museums.
-For example, the Museum of Modern Art leant four sculptures to the center for a year-long exhibition when its sculpture garden underwent construction in 1982.
+For example, the Museum of Modern Art loaned four sculptures to the center for a year-long exhibition when its sculpture garden underwent construction in 1982.

 In 1985, the Star Expansion Company donated two tracts of land for the center's 25th anniversary: 2300 acre on nearby Schunnemunk Mountain, which is the backdrop for many of the center's monumental sculptures; and a 100 acre piece of farmland next to the center, which has been used to house new additions to the collection.